apalache-mc/apalache/docs/manual.md

    - Make sure that `java -version` indeed shows Java 1.8.x
 4. Install [Apache Maven](https://maven.apache.org/).
 For instance, using Debian Linux:
    - Run `sudo apt-get install maven`
 5. Run `make`.
-This command will install Microsoft Z3, compile APALACHE and assemble the package
+This command will install Microsoft Z3, compile Apalache and assemble the package

-# 4. A simple TLA+ specification <a name="example"></a>
+# 4. An example of a TLA+ specification <a name="example"></a>

-To illustrate the features of APALACHE, we are using the following TLA+ specification, which can be found in `$APALACHE_HOME/test/tla/y2k.tla`:
+To illustrate the features of Apalache, we are using the following TLA+ specification, which can be found in `$APALACHE_HOME/test/tla/y2k.tla`:

 ```tla
 -------------------------------- MODULE y2k --------------------------------